Kokumber

 Tips and Tricks For 75 Hard challenge

 I’m on Day 21 of this challenge (when I’m writing this blog).
-Here are a few things that are helping me.
+Here’s the ultimate 75 hard checklist for practical tips to get started.
+To give you a gist :

 1. Mindset : Take things one day at a time.
 If you’re on Day 14 and thinking about how you’ll survive Day 58, believe me, you’ll start panicking.
 Every day is different, so just stop letting your mind control you with these made up scenarios and focus on today.

-2. Checklist : Have a checklist, digital or traditional, so you don’t forget anything.
+2. How to track your progress?
+Have a 75 hard checklist, so you don’t forget anything.
 And the gratification that comes from ticking all the boxes every day is unmatched.

-3. Water : Get this 1 gallon water bottle so you don’t have to keep track.
+3. Water : Get a 1 gallon water bottle so you don’t have to keep track.
+Or a huge aesthetic Stanley cup that you can carry everywhere.

 4. For workouts, I’m doing blogilates workouts; they’re amazing.
 On days when I need rest I look up a yoga workout on YouTube.
 I’ve never even worked out for 7 days straight before this challenge, so this is the most difficult thing for me.